ithaka/PEP/docs/students.md

 * birds NOT (sparrow OR robin) will search for items that contain the word birds but do not contain either the word sparrow or the word robin

 ### Searching for an exact phrase
 If you want to include more than one term in a field search, use parentheses () to enclose your search terms, or quotation marks (" ") to search for an exact phrase.
-The example above ("american revolution") searches for the exact phrase "american revolution" rather than treating it as a phrase search (american AND revolution).
+The example above ("american revolution") searches for the exact phrase "american revolution" rather than treating it as a keyword search (american AND revolution).

 Some other examples: